Christopher David Appleton

 designer & developer

 Freelance website and graphic designer since 2010, with a degree in Architecture (BA Hons).
-Front-End Website Developer for Kent Union, the University of Kent Students' Union, since May 2019.
+Web Developer for Kent Students’ Union at the University of Kent since May 2019.

 Christopher Appleton